AdobeDocs/certification.en/help/certifications/aam/aam-p-business.md

 Your certification will be valid for two years from when you pass.
 We recommend taking the newer version, when possible, because it covers newer product capabilities.

-If you have a minimum of
+If you have a basic understanding of data flows, business objectives and KPIs, with some experience around data analytics and strategies.

-This is the certification for YOU!
+...this is the certification for YOU!

 ![Certification Professional Badge](/help/certifications/assets/professional-badge-small.png)